ryancalhoun/throttle-queue/README.md

 of 200s.

 Let's say, for the above reason or another, you want to accumulate a cache of objects no faster than N times a second.
-You're happy to startup you app quickly and let your cache grow in the background.
+You're happy to startup your app quickly and let your cache grow in the background.
 When a user requests a resource, you can bump it to the front of your queue and block until it is ready.